ListBox — Smart UI JavaScript API

 "advanced"

-<smart-list-box animation='none'></smart-list-box>
+<smart-list-box animation="none"></smart-list-box>

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-const listbox = document.querySelector('smart-list-box');
+const el = document.querySelector('smart-list-box');

-let animation = listbox.animation;
+const animation = el.animation;

 Controls whether automatic sorting is performed.
 When autoSort is set to true, the element will automatically re-sort itself whenever its data changes.
 If sorted is enabled but autoSort is set to false, the element will only be sorted once (typically on initialization) and will not automatically update its order in response to subsequent data changes.